Salter's duck: Energy efficiency

 The use of these three formulas allowed Swift-Hook to determine that Salter's duck is able to convert "90% of the wave energy into mechanical energy".
 However, this percentage was lower when the duck was tested in a laboratory.
 In varying types of realistic conditions, the efficiency of the duck varies wildly and often drops to around 50%, as ducks are more often used in rough weather in order to convert enough wave power.
-Conversely, ducks are not useful in calm weather, as the waves would not have enough energy for there to be any efficiency in converting it.
+Conversely, ducks are not useful in calm weather, as the waves would not have enough energy for there to be substantial energy output (even at high conversion efficiency).